datacharmer/mysql-sandbox/README.md

 # PURPOSE

-This package is a sandbox for testing features under any version of MySQL from 3.23 to 8.x, and any version of MariaDB.
+This package is a sandbox for testing features under any version of MySQL from 3.23 to 8.0 (and any version of MariaDB.)

 It will install one node under your home directory, and it will provide some useful commands to start, use and stop this sandbox.

-With this package you can play with new MySQL or MariaDB releases without needing to use other computers.
-The servers installed in the sandbox use non-standard data directories, ports and sockets, so they won't interfere with existing MySQL or MariaDB installations.
+With this package you can play with new MySQL releases without needing to use other computers.
+The server installed in the sandbox use non-standard data directory, ports and sockets, so they won't interfere with existing MYSQL installations.

 # INSTALLATION